 - By bus: There are buses from Salerno or Naples to Pompeii.
 The exit is Pompei (Piazza Esedra).

-- Pompeii is open daily, 8:30 am to 5 pm from November through March.
-Pompeii is closed on Christmas Day, New Years Day, and May 1st
+- Pompeii is open daily, from 8:30, am to 5 pm from November through March.
+Pompeii does not have any operations on Christmas Day, New Years Day, and May 1st

 READY FOR POMPEII?